About Gaz

 Time To Wake Up

-In January 2008 I weighed in at a mind- (and waist-) busting 39 stone and 13 pounds.
+In January 2008 I weighed in at a mind- and waist- busting 39 stone and 13 pounds.
 A few months before my GP had suggested to me that I consider a gastric by-pass.
-I was shocked – I thought to myself “but they are for really fat people”.
+I was shocked – I thought to myself “but they are for really fat people, why on earth would he suggest that to me”.

-I was at his surgery for many health-related issues and realising my dire situation, he thought he would make the suggestion to help me.
+I was at his surgery for many health-related issues and realizing my dire situation, My GP thought he would make the suggestion to help me.
 I left and thought nothing of his words.
-It was around three days later that, while struggling to walk from my living room to my kitchen that I decided “Actually I am really fat” and with that, my ‘light-bulb moment’, my life would never be the same again.
+It was around three days later that, while struggling to walk from my living room to my kitchen that It hit me, like a brick in the face…..
+“Actually I am REALLY fat” and with that, my ‘light-bulb’ flicked on, my life would never be the same again, EVERYTHING was about to get turned on it head.

 Pre-Cycling